wsntxxn/TextToAudioGrounding/README.md

 ```
 The training scripts and configurations vary for different settings.
 We provide the training script and example configuration file in each setting.

+For reproducing our results, [pre-trained audio encoder](https://drive.google.com/file/d/1U-oS8xLGbis0Wrynfb5O_5tPsFZFCOmP/view?usp=drive_link) is also provided.
+Download it and replace `model.audio_encoder.pretrained` in `$TRAIN_CFG` with the checkpoint path.

 #### Data Format
 WSTAG uses audio captioning data for training.